 Orientation Week for International Students

 Welcome to International student orientation.
 We understand that starting at university in another country can be both exciting and challenging at the same time.
-The International orientation program will help you in your transition to Southern Cross University and to a brand new chapter of your life.
+The International Orientation Program will help you in your transition to Southern Cross University and to a brand new chapter of your life.

 Our friendly staff and student ambassadors will guide you through the whole process and be there to support you every step along the way.
+Your Orientation is online and delivered through the FYI Module.

-Four steps to prepare for Orientation week
+Steps to prepare for Orientation week

 Transitioning to Study at SCU for International Students (5:22)